 Tip: Reservations are a must at most of these establishments but it can be tricky.
 Very few of these have working websites via which you can book a table.
 Try your hand at contacting them via Facebook, your hotel concierge or by telephone.

-Discover the new Cuban cuisine and book your flight to Havana today!
+Discover the new Cuban cuisine and book your trip to Havana today!